Azure-Samples/azure-serverless-iot-button/README.md

       await client.PostAsync("https://prod-07..yourLogicAppURL..", null);
     ```
     > NOTE: replace the URL with the unique URL of your workflow
-1. Select the prompt to make the method `async` which should change the method signature to:
+1. Select the light-bulb prompt to make the method `async` which should change the method signature to:
     ```csharp
     public static async System.Threading.Tasks.Task RunAsync([IoTHubTrigger("messages/events", Connection = "IoTHubConnectionString")]EventData message, TraceWriter log)
     ```